GSA/piv-guides/Template-2.md

   > The **permalink** text should be in the format: **/mypage/**, instead of mypage.md.

-# Basic Outline
+# Example Outline

-The outline gives you a starting point for creating your guide.
+This example outline gives you a starting point for creating your guide.

+  > When you create a new file (page), copy and paste both the Example Outline (if you choose to use it) and the Markdown Template (given below) into your new file.

 ## Overview